 Rarely is a finding presenting no differences between two groups so important.
 The learning outcomes and experiences of students with disability is the same as those for students without disability in Big Picture Learning (BPL) Schools and Academies.
-The BPL design (the Design) is a design for ALL students in ALL school contexts in ALL settings.
-ALL students have the opportunity to demonstrate their strengths and experience success.
-The Design is personalised, strengths-based and planned around students' individual interests.
+The BPL design is for all students in all school contexts in all settings.
+All students have the opportunity to demonstrate their strengths and experience success.
+The design is personalised, strengthsbased and planned around students' individual interests.
 It emphasises the importance of relationships within the learning environment and the broader community, providing opportunities for students through out-learning experiences and the International Big Picture Learning Credential (IBPLC).
-These aspects of the Design have particular impact on the learning experience for students with disability.
-The current research provides the opportunity to explore and provide evidence for how the Design specifically supports students with disability in terms of improving engagement, fostering inclusion, and facilitating transitions.
+These aspects of the design have particular impact on the learning experience for students with disability.
+The current research provides the opportunity to explore and provide evidence how the design for specifically supports students with disability in terms of improving engagement, fostering inclusion, and facilitating transitions.

-For many reasons, the current educational options pose a number of problems for students with disability.
+For many reasons, current educational options pose a number of problems for students with disability.
 At times, students with disability may find their needs are not being effectively met in mainstream classes and in various special education support units.
-The students in BPL schools and academies are supported purely by the Design.
-In fact, this research arose from BPL CEO and co-founder Viv White not able to distinguish between students with disability and those without disability in the advisory setting.
+The students in BPL schools and academies are supported purely by the design.
+In fact, this research arose from BPL CEO and co-founder.
+Viv White. not able to distinauish between students with disability and those without disability in the advisory setting.
 The learning content, learning style, learning pace and approaches to communicate their learning are personalised and flexible for all students, replacing out-dated curriculum, pedagogy, and assessment.

 The proportion of students with a diagnosed disability in BPL is greater than the proportion of students with a diagnosed disability in mainstream.
-The mean percentage of students with a diagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed disability in BPL receive fewer adjustments when compared to students in mainstream, and the level of adjustment received for BPL students overally shower than that received by students in mainstream.
-The research acknowledges the contributions from the principals, advisors, students, and parents of ten BPL schools and academies in NSW.
-From these insights, together with the comparison of data for students with disability in BPL with data for students without disability in BPL, and with data for students in mainstream schools, we have gained an understanding of the experiences of students with disability in BPL schools and academies.
+The mean percentage of students with a diagnosed disability in BPL is 22.5% (increasing to 49.7% when including numbers of undiagnosed students) mainstream compared to 18.1%.
+According to the Nationally Consistent Collection of Data, students in BPL receive fewer adiustments when compared to students in mainstream, and the level of adjustment received for BPL students overall is lower than that received by students in mainstream.
+The research acknowledges the contributions from the principals. advisors, students, and parents of ten BPL schools and academies in NSW.
+From these insights, together with the comparison of data for students with disability in BPL with data for students without disability in BPL, and with data for students in mainstream schools, we have gained understanding of the experiences of students with disability in BPL schools and academies.